Digital Nomad Exchange

 What do people find most challenging about the culture in Greece?

 "Expats in Greece often find the local culture to be quite different from what they are used to.
 The language barrier can be a challenge, as many locals do not speak English.
 Additionally, the pace of life in Greece is often slower than what expats are used to, and the bureaucracy can be difficult to navigate.
-Furthermore, the cultural norms and expectations can be difficult to understand, as they are often quite different from those in other countries," said one person in Greece.
+Furthermore, the cultural norms and expectations can be difficult to understand, as they are often quite different from those in other countries," explained one foreigner living in Greece.

 What residency documents or visas did I need if I will be in Greece for a while?